openslide/openslide-python/doc/index.rst

    .. method:: get_thumbnail(size: tuple[int, int]) -> ~PIL.Image.Image

-      Return an :class:`Image <PIL.Image.Image>` containing an RGB thumbnail of the slide.
+      Return an :class:`~PIL.Image.Image` containing an RGB thumbnail of the slide.

       :param size: the maximum size of the thumbnail as a ``(width, height)`` tuple